NBA players ‘disappointed’ and ‘speechless’ after Breonna Taylor ruling

 Nuggets Coach Michael Malone called Taylor’s death “tragic” after his team addressed the shooting in a Wednesday meeting.

 “I just put myself in Breonna Taylor’s boyfriend’s shoes,” Malone said.
 “I’m in my apartment, wherever I am living.
-Somebody breaks into my house at 2:00, 3:00 in the morning.
+Somebody breaks into my house at 2 or 3 in the morning.
 I am going to feel like somebody should not be there. … I know we’ve been using our platform down here to try to bring about education and a voice in a lot of players on our team, especially speaking out on justice for Breonna Taylor.
 We have not gotten that justice.
 That’s a shame.
 Hopefully that will change at some point.”

 Malone has worn a T-shirt calling for justice in response to the death of Elijah McClain after a violent arrest by police and a dose of a heavy sedative by paramedics in Aurora, Colo., and he linked the two deaths in his comments Wednesday.